 To complement Stile Antico’s concert, the Choir of Corpus Christi Church forgoes the solemnity of Holy Week to perform Victoria’s Missa O magnum mysterium and works by Guerrero and Morales from other feasts of the Church Year.
 Spain’s Golden Age, marked by overseas conquest and the accumulation of riches, was also an age of musical flowering—with Victoria at its center.

-3:15 p.m. conversation with James Bassi, conductor/composer; and Thomas Baker, singer/ historian, in the auditorium
+3:15 p.m. pre-concert conversation with James Bassi, conductor/composer; and Thomas Baker, singer/historian, in the sanctuary

 Post-concert wine-and-cheese reception in the auditorium

 “The Choir of Corpus Christi Church has a non-homogenized sound, with particularly vivid colors in the tenors and sopranos.
 They sang with clear articulation and refined dynamics—they made the interior details easy to hear and enhanced the variety of the composers.”—New York Classical Review